cnguy/kayn/README.md

     * **Retries** on 429 and >= 500 **until all calls are successful**.
     * **Follows and respects retry headers**.
 * Built-in **parameter checks** so you can hopefully refer to documentation less! :)
-    * Checks type of parameters (id, name, account id).
+    * Checks type of function parameters (id, name, account id, queue, etc) when running.
+Using TypeScript will allow you to catch this without the need to run the program though.
     * Checks if you're not passing valid query parameters!
+Object query parameter types are not checked though (unless you're using TypeScript).
 * Built-in **caching** (in-memory and Redis).
     * **Customized expiration timers**.
 You can set a timer for each endpoint type.
 Refer to [Caching](https://github.com/ChauTNguyen/kindred-api/wiki/Caching) for more info.
 * Designed to be simple but convenient.
 For example, you can call an exclusively by-id endpoint (such as grabbing the runes of a player) **with just the summoner name**.
-* Tons of config (showing debug, configurable number of retries, turning off auto-retry, changing method rate limits, etcetc).
+* **Tons of config** (showing debug, configurable number of retries, turning off auto-retry, changing method rate limits, etcetc).
 Check out [Initialization](https://github.com/ChauTNguyen/kindred-api/wiki/Initialization) for all configs.

 # Introduction